Basilica of the National Shrine of the Little Flower: History

 The basilica is dedicated to St. Thérèse de Lisieux of the Child Jesus, and bearing her nickname, "The Little Flower" of Jesus.
-The cornerstone of her basilica was solemnly blessed and laid on October 15, 1929.
-Its remarkable edifice and accompanying works of religious art are uniquely uncharacteristic of its relatively recent construction.
+The cornerstone of her basilica was blessed and laid on October 15, 1929.
+Its edifice and accompanying works of religious art are uncharacteristic of its relatively recent construction.

 The basilica is a treasury of art, master craftsmanship, and relics.
 The Discalced Carmelite Friars began serving the surrounding parish community in San Antonio in 1926.
 The basilica was thus constructed during the Great Depression (1929–1931) and today stands as a monument to the great faith of devotees of St. Thérèse from throughout the United States and the world.

 Perhaps the most treasured work of art at the basilica is a painting of St. Thérèse, a gift from the Carmel of Lisieux to the friars of San Antonio in 1927.
 The saint's blood sister Céline Martin (1869–1959), also a nun (Sr. Genevieve of the Holy Face) in the Carmel of Lisieux, created the model for this painting, referred to as the "Apotheosis," at the request of the Vatican during the canonization process for Thérèse, according to the Archives of Carmel in Lisieux.
 Another artist, Pascal Blanchard, painted several large canvases based on Celine's model.
 Céline and another nun, Sr. Marie of the Holy Spirit, then retouched the face on each copy.
 One of these paintings was the standard carried in the procession to St. Peter's during the canonization ceremony on May 17, 1925; it was returned to the nuns after the ceremony.
 The basilica's painting is one of the several others that were loaned out by the Convent of Lisieux to Carmels in France for the canonization events.

 The painting was acquired for the friars of San Antonio by Fr.
 Raymon Gomez, one of the four original friars who arrived in San Antonio in 1926.
 He was instrumental in bringing to fruition the friars’ dream of building a national shrine to be dedicated to the newly canonized St. Thérèse.

 It's recorded in Basilica archives that he went to France in 1927 to visit the sisters of St. Thérèse's Discalced Carmelite Convent in Lisieux to ask for their blessing on the project.
 The nuns, including St. Thérèse's sister Pauline, who was then prioress of Lisieux, were delighted with the idea and pledged their support.
 Along with their blessings, the nuns sent gifts, including autographed books and photos, medals, printed collection cards, relics of all degrees, and this beautiful portrait to grace the Shrine upon its opening.

 The original painting was restored with the support of the Strake Foundation of Houston and reinstalled in a place of honor in the basilica in 2007.
 It is 7 ft wide by 10 ft tall, and is located in the undercroft of the church.